aloklearning/react-book-library/README.md

 - By url, we meean `search query url`.
 - Filter post param update leads to updating the books item and the url doesn't have to look like `[type: 'all', values: ['']]`.
 - Writing unit test, doesn't have any hard rules on testing every component and features.
 Have added 4 test cases, doing a very basic unit testing.
-- Can install other helping libraries like `react-router-dom`.
+- Can install other helping libraries like `react-router-dom`, `material-ui/icons`.
+- Opening a PR against a non-empty repo will work, as we have used the word **(probably)**.

 ## Improvements